4.6 Species Vulnerability, Invasiveness, and Selection Risk

 Key Takeaways

-• Species vulnerability includes susceptibility to pests, diseases, abiotic stress, structural defects, climate limits, and site conflicts.
+• Species vulnerability covers susceptibility to pests, diseases, abiotic stress, structural defects, and site conflicts; a vulnerable species is acceptable only where the vulnerability does not matter.

 Species risk is part of selection, not an afterthought